jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Techvolution**: a new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by empowering extras to decide when society should upgrade our tools.

-**Plot**: getting you to ask "how are new tools that are more efficient against the rules, and whose signing off on that?" to anyone tell you you're breaking the rules.
+**Plot**: getting regular people to see politics as work they themselves do to improve society.
+If someone says that's wrong, you should ask "how are new tools that are more efficient against the rules, and whose signing off on that?".

 ## Nice to Meet You, Stargazer

 The story of the journey to master human technological evolutions begins now.
 It begins here.
 And it begins with you.
 You won’t be transported to a foreign city, mythical world, or galaxy far far away.
 Right here and now, wherever you are on this Earth—that’s exactly where you need to be.
 The time has come to change our ruling philosophy to take advantage of digital tools.
 Whether you’ve realized it or not, the truth is that you have the power to ignite this journey.
 You will be given the tools.
 Do you have the will?

 And who am I to tell you all this?
 I’m nobody special.
 I haven’t led the country and you haven’t seen me on the news.
 In my youth, I was a cleaner, drywaller, movie usher/projectionist, and die-hard ideologue.
 After dropping the latter bad habit, I studied political philosophy and innovation at the University of Toronto, usually while working full-time.
 The truth is, however, I learned far more about innovation by working at the frontline as a line worker, an account manager, and a claims adjuster.
 Making an app and meeting my personal Darth Blockbuster was an education unto itself.

 My life’s experience begant to teach me Techvolution.
 Watching my friends struggle with owning, maintaining, and working with the old tools—and knowing that open-source was showing is a different way, a collectively better and more liberating way—ultimately motivated me to sit at the keyboard and uncover the political philosophy that could connect the people with amazingly empowering digital tools.

 But this book is not about me.
 It’s about you.
 You in a position where you wield a diversity of incredible and cutting-edge tools, even if you’re unaware of it right now.
 From hospital cleaners to internet technical support, from nursing to adjusting, the bottom line is that you are at the frontline.
 Only workers on the frontline know the tools our society needs to keep us healthy and evolving in the story of civilization.